 git init command is used to initialize a new git project.
 Once this is done, every file changes within that directory will be tracked and monitored by git.
 There are two ways you can use this command

 with the above commands, you simply point/navigate to an existing, unversioned project and then transform it into a git repository by running the

 git init command.

 this command simply creates a new empty folder and then transforms it into a git project as well.

 • Cloning an existing Git repo

-Say you have a repo in a public repository like GitHub, you can copy that repo into your local machine with the git clone command.
+Say you have a repo in a public repository like GitHub, you can copy that repo into your local machine with the